 - ½ cup distilled white vinegar

 - 1-3 pieces of herbs.
-Garlic, ginger, fresh or dried chilis, chives, bay leaf, or green onions.
-All optional!
+Choose garlic, ginger, fresh or dried chilis, chives, bay leaf, or green onions.
+All are optional and customized as needed.

 Helpful Tools: